sahilmate/landing-page/README.md

 │   ├── pic04.jpg
 │   ├── pic05.jpg
 │   └── pic06.jpg
-├── elements.html
+├── elements.html A page showcasing various HTML elements used in the template.
-├── generic.html
+├── generic.html A generic page layout for additional content.
-├── index.html
+├── index.html  The main landing page of the website.
 ├── LICENSE.txt
 ├── README.md
 └── README.txt
 ```

-## Files and Directories

-- **index.html**: The main landing page of the website.
-- **elements.html**: A page showcasing various HTML elements used in the template.
-- **generic.html**: A generic page layout for additional content.
-- **assets**: Contains all CSS, JavaScript, and image assets used in the website.
-  - **css**: Stylesheets for the website, including FontAwesome icons and main styles.
-  - **js**: JavaScript files for functionality, including jQuery and custom scripts.
-  - **sass**: SASS files for styling, organized into base, components, layout, and libs.
-  - **webfonts**: Web fonts used in the website, including FontAwesome fonts.
-- **images**: Images used throughout the website.
-- **LICENSE.txt**: The license file for the HTML5 UP template.
-- **README.md**: This README file.
-- **README.txt**: A text file with additional information about the template.

 ## Usage